 While you can build a standard portfolio of diversified ETFs, Betterment also offers more niche investing opportunities, like its three socially responsible investing options that focus on causes like social justice and climate change.

-For those who want a little more control over their portfolio than you traditionally get with robo-advisors, Betterment’s Flexible Portfolio allows you to adjust how much of your money is invested in certain ETFs.
+For those who want a little more control over their portfolio than you traditionally get with robo-advisers, Betterment’s Flexible Portfolio allows you to adjust how much of your money is invested in certain ETFs.

-Its Digital investment account doesn’t require a minimum balance to get started and you’ll pay a flat annual fee of 0.25% ($2.50 for every $1,000 you invest).
+Its digital investment account doesn’t require a minimum balance to get started and you’ll pay a flat annual fee of 0.25% ($2.50 for every $1,000 you invest).

 For unlimited calls and emails with Betterment’s team of certified financial planners, you can upgrade to a Premium investing account with a rate of 0.4% per year.
 With Premium, you’ll need a minimum balance of $100,000.

 FarmTogether is a tech-enabled investment platform that allows users to invest in U.S. farmland.